Amutheezan/amutheezan.github.io/cc.md

 ## **Maven (Some of my contents are specific to Intelliej Idea)**

 A maven is a build tool like Ant and Gradle, it is IDE independent.
-In maven projects, we will generally have a file “POM.xml” inside each maven project and sub-projects.
+In maven projects, we will generally have a file ```POM.xml``` inside each maven project and sub-projects.
 It will contain details about projects, parent projects, dependencies, plugins, repositories and plugin repositories.

--   The project contains mainly groupId, artifactId, ModelVersion, packaging (pom – for a generally parental project, bundle, jar – for child type project) and Modules (components inside the main project; this was expected to be in order it build.
+-   The project contains mainly groupId, artifactId, ModelVersion, packaging (pom – for a generally parental project, bundle, jar – for child type project) and Modules (components inside the main project. this was expected to be in order it build.
--   Dependencies (these are jar files) contain groupId,artifactId, and version (this can be hardcoded or added by defining the version.).This will only give the classpath of the jar file.
+-   Dependencies (these are jar files) contain groupId,artifactId, and version (this can be hardcoded or added by defining the version).This will only give the classpath of the jar file.
 -   Plugins are like Dependencies, it will compile and run. unlike dependencies which only give jar files to the classpath.
--   Repositories these are associated with the dependencies means the location where we can fetch the dependencies; it contains id, name, layout, URL,snapshots→ Enabled
+-   Repositories these are associated with the dependencies means the location where we can fetch the dependencies. it contains id, name, layout, URL, snapshots → Enabled
 -   PluginRepositories also same as repositories but these are associated with plugins]

 ## **Carbon Component**